experimental-software/blog/content/2021-05-22_google-text-to-speech/index.md

 ---
 title: Google Text to Speech
 draft: false
-subtitle: xxx
 publishedAt: 2021-05-22
 ---

-This blog post show how to generate MP3 files from text with the Google Cloud speech synthesizer and the Unix command-line interface.
+This blog post shows how to generate MP3 files from text with the Google Cloud speech synthesizer and the Unix command-line interface.

 ## Setup